-The pension scheme should provide for the possibility to accrue pension entitlements within the context of the 80-80-100 scheme.
+The pension scheme must provide for the possibility to accrue pension entitlements within the context of the 80-80-100 scheme.

-Your employer can deviate from the minimum requirements per component if agreements are reached with the trade unions on a pension accrual percentage, state pension offset level, contribution amounts and employees' contribution that are equivalent to these elements.
+Your employer can depart from the minimum requirements per component if agreements are reached with the trade unions on a pension accrual percentage, state pension offset level, contribution amounts and the employee's contribution that are equivalent to these elements.